Ozumba: The town

 The main altarpiece completely covers the wall behind the main altar.
-The center part of the cut out and replaced by a Neoclassical one.
+The center part was cut out and replaced by a Neoclassical one.
 Its restoration to a more original appearance is relatively recent and based on research by the INAH to determine what it probably looked like.
 In the center of the altarpiece is an image of the Immaculate Conception, surrounded by images of the saints associated with the life of the Virgin Mary as well as Franciscan friars such as Anthony of Padua, Diego de Acala Obispo, Francis of Assisi and Bernardino of Siena and others such as Saint Dominic and Augustine of Hippo.
 Two sculptures are missing... those of Saint Cecilia and King David due to theft.
 Although extremely ornate, this piece is considered to be part of the "sober" Baroque tradition.
 The entire altarpiece is gilded and the main feature is the repeating Solomonic Baroque columns.

 Other colonial altarpieces in various styles line the nave and stand in the side chapels, some with paintings by well known Mexican artists such as Juan Correa and the Arellano family.
 The altarpiece of the Passion of Christ was begun in 1741.
 Its sculpting was finished in 1746 and was gilded between 1749 and 1753.
 It was originally dedicated to Jesus the Nazarene until the 19th century.
 This sculpture was then moved to the second body.
 There used to be seven archangels here but only two remain.

 The Chapel of the Third Order has a more traditional altarpiece, with two bodies approachable from three sides.
 It contains niches, some of which are now empty.
 These contained images such as those of San Hugo and the Immaculate Conception.
 The altarpiece was done by a sculptor named Domingo and contains two of his paintings.
 At the top are paintings done by someone named Arellano.
 Some aspects of the altars are modern such as the statue of Thérèse de Lisieux.
 Originally, there was a statue of Anthony of Padua here.

 Unfortunately, this church, along with a number of others in the area, has suffered the theft of artwork.
 This have included statues of saints, altar items and paintings such as "The Transit of the Virgin" which was stolen in the 1990s.